randree/gormigrator/README.md

 ### List

-`-list` gives you something like that:
+`-list` will give you something like that:

 ```
 | DATETIME HISTORY                         | LEVEL (State)                            | USER                 |
 | ---------------------------------------- | ---------------------------------------- | -------------------- |